bruce-c-liu/Grow/README.md

 - Added Pause function.
 Just press P during a run.
 - Added UI header that shows distance travelled!
 - Added jump "tail" to indicate how many jumps have occurred in midair.
+- Game Over screen shows after all lives are spent.

-###### BALANCE
+###### CHANGED

 - Platforms are now much narrower.

-###### CHANGED

 - Max lives changed from unlimited to 3.
-Game Over screen shows after all lives are spent.
 - Lava is now animated!
 - Midair max jumps from unlimited to 2.
 - Platforms now have dynamic width.